๐Ÿงช

 Understanding the Basic Calculation

-The core reconstitution formula is straightforward: Desired dose (mcg) รท Desired concentration (mcg/mL) = Volume to inject (mL).
-But first you need to determine your concentration.
-If you have a 5mg (5,000 mcg) vial and add 2mL of BAC water, your concentration is 5,000 mcg รท 2 mL = 2,500 mcg/mL.
-If your target dose is 250 mcg, you would draw 250 รท 2,500 = 0.1 mL (10 units on a standard insulin syringe).
-The amount of BAC water you add is flexible โ€” more water means a lower concentration and larger injection volumes, while less water means higher concentration and smaller volumes.
-Most protocols use between 1mL and 3mL of BAC water per vial, depending on the peptide amount and desired dose volume.
+The key number reconstitution produces is concentration.
+If you have a 5mg (5,000 mcg) vial and add 2mL of BAC water, your concentration is 5,000 mcg รท 2 mL = 2,500 mcg/mL โ€” a property of the mixed vial, not a dose.
+The amount of BAC water you add is flexible: more water means a lower concentration and larger injection volumes, while less water means higher concentration and smaller volumes.
+Once the concentration is known, it determines how much liquid corresponds to whatever dose your prescriber or protocol has set โ€” that dose is theirs to specify, not this page's.
+Most protocols use between 1mL and 3mL of BAC water per vial, depending on the peptide amount and the volume that is easiest to measure.

 Step-by-Step Reconstitution Process